Are Lawnmower Blades Heat Treated?

 Lawnmower blade hardness is pivotal.

-Thanks to the equal distribution of strength, these blades are capable of lasting for a long period of time and withstanding tougher working conditions.
+Thanks to the equal distribution of strength, these blades are capable of lasting a long time and withstanding tougher working conditions.

 Tempered lawnmower blades are less prone to wear and tear.
 This is closely linked to the two aforementioned points; however, mowing conditions differ from one user to another.

-The well-tempered blades tend to have a lower need of being sharpened frequently.
-Those that need it, are softer blades and the risk of them going blunt sooner is higher.
+Well-tempered blades tend to need less frequent sharpening.
+Those that need it are softer blades, and the risk of them going blunt sooner is higher.

-Heat treatment removes this softness and makes the blades less predisposed to tear and wear and ensures their longevity.
+Heat treatment removes this softness, making the blades less predisposed to tear and wear and ensuring their longevity.

 Quality lawnmower blades are the blades that have been tempered!